Are you self-conscious about your smile? When talking to people or posing for a picture, do you try to “hide your teeth” and do the all gums smile?

 Would you like to take the next step, and get more information on dental implants?

-We’re conveniently located in Powder Springs GA (near Lost Mountain), in close proximity to Hiram, Kennesaw, and the Northwest area of Atlanta.
+We’re conveniently located in Marietta, GA (formerly in Powder Springs), in close proximity to Hiram, Kennesaw, and the Northwest area of Atlanta.
 If you would like to schedule your dental implants consult with Dr. Mohip, please give our office a call today!

 Remember…you don’t have to live your life being self-conscious of your smile, or not being able to chew the foods you love.
 We offer affordable payment options, and can get you on the books for a dental implants consult with Dr. Mohip soon.
 Give us a call to schedule your appointment.